tomhazledine/tomhazledine.github.io/cv/index.md

 ### 2. Performance

 Performance budgets are important, and "speed" should be a consideration for any web project.
-My blog scores 97/100 on Google’s PageSpeed Insights tester.

-* Static HTML compiled by Jekyll.
-* Inline “above the fold” CSS in the first 14.5kb.
+Recent client work has placed a heavy emphasis on load-times, and we've become experts at optimising for speed even with feature-rich and image-heavy sites.

 * Asynchronous loading of javascript and main css.
 * Concatenation and minification of all resources.
 * Inline SVG icon set.

 ### 3. HTML Audio

 My background is in music, so I have always been interested in audio on the web.
-I have built an open-source javascript tool for styling audio players with CSS ([github.com/tomhazledine/stylefreeaudio](//github.com/tomhazledine/stylefreeaudio)) and have used the Web Audio API to build a working synthesizer ([tomhazledine.com/keyboard](//tomhazledine.com/keyboard)).
+I have built an open-source javascript tool for styling audio players with CSS ([github.com/tomhazledine/stylefreeaudio](//github.com/tomhazledine/stylefreeaudio)) and have used the Web Audio API to build a working synthesizer ([tomhazledine.com/keyboard](//tomhazledine.com/keyboard)) and some more fun [tools for tone generation](//codepen.io/tomhazledine/pen/wWQOBN).

 ### 4. CSS Illustration